 Located near the northern tip of Sand Mountain in Jackson County, this Golf Digest Four Star Rated course is an easy drive from cities throughout the tri-state area.
 The excellent layout will prove challenging enough for the accomplished golfer from the Gold Tees at 6670 yards, and fun for the average golfer from the Blue at 6297 yards or White at 5940 yards.

 The course features magnificent bent grass greens, well-maintained fairways and tee boxes, plus plenty of sand bunkers and water hazards.
 There are also practice greens and a driving range.
 The clubhouse and dining area are large enough to easily handle tournaments and large group outings.

 Dogwood Hills Golf Resort and Gardens is conveniently located just off Interstate 59, 25 minutes south of Chattanooga.
 The course was designed and built by owner, Bryce Slater.
-Bryce and his wife, Doris, still run the course today... and if you're fortunate enough to live in Northeast Alabama, Northwest Georgia or in the Chattanooga area, it belongs on your "A" list of Places to Play.
+Doris still runs the course today… and if you’re fortunate enough to live in Northeast Alabama, Northwest Georgia or in the Chattanooga area, it belongs on your “A” list of Places to Play.

-The story of the building of Dogwood Hills is much longer than can be addressed on this page, but if… no, when... you play Dogwood Hills, be sure to ask Doris or Bryce a couple of questions, and then sit back and enjoy their company and the stories.
+The story of the building of Dogwood Hills is much longer than can be addressed on this page, but if… no, when… you play Dogwood Hills, be sure to ask Doris a couple of questions, and then sit back and enjoy her company and the stories.

 BRYCE SLATER PASSES